00Fl4sh/AiPPT/ai-chat-ppt/README.md

 ## 🎯 Project Overview

-This application provides a chat-based interface similar to MagicSlides AI-Slide, allowing users to create, edit, and download PowerPoint presentations through natural language conversations with AI.
+This application provides a chat-based interface that allows users to create, edit, and download PowerPoint presentations through natural language conversations with AI.
+It features a modern, responsive design with real-time slide editing capabilities.

 ## ✨ Features